Tennessee Rental Agreement

 Tennessee Required Residential Lease Disclosures

-• Security Deposit Holdings Disclosure (required for some leases) – A Tennessee landlord who is charging a security deposit must disclose the institution holding the deposit to the tenant.
+• Security Deposit Holdings Disclosure (required for some leases) – Tennessee landlords cannot collect a security deposit without a disclosure to the tenant detailing the institution holding the deposit.

-• Right To Enter for Showings Disclosure (required for some leases) – A Tennessee landlord who wishes to show the rental property during the lease term must disclose this and get the tenant’s agreement in the lease.
+• Right To Enter for Showings Disclosure (required for some leases) – Tennessee landlords may issue a disclosure which reserves the right to show rental property which is still occupied by a tenant.
 The landlord’s other rights of entry are unaffected, whether or not the tenant agrees to a showings policy.

 To learn more about required disclosures in Tennessee, click here.